 Step 4: Attach the Natural Gas to the Natural Gas Griddle

 While Blackstone recommends that you recruit a professional to connect your natural gas supply to your griddle, but it’s also possible to do it yourself.

 First, grab your adjustable wrench to remove the propane hose from the body of the natural gas griddle.
 It’s recommended to keep the hose if you wish to convert the natural gas outdoor griddle back to propane in the future.

-Then, attach the natural gas hose, which is found in the Blackstone Natural Gas Conversion Kit, to the griddle using the adjustable wrench.
+Then, attach the natural gas hose found in the Blackstone Natural Gas Conversion Kit to the griddle using the adjustable wrench.
 The kit also includes a quick disconnect tool, which must be screwed to your house’s natural gas valve using thread sealant.

 Connect the other end of the hose to the natural gas griddle.
-In order to complete this task, ensure that the fitting area is debris-free.
+To complete this task, ensure that the fitting area is debris-free.
 Then, push the quick-connect fitting into the locking collar.
 Please give it a good yank to make sure the two pieces are firmly secured.

 Finally, turn on the natural gas and use soapy water to check for any dangerous gas leaks.
 No leaks?
 You’ve successfully converted your Blackstone griddle to natural gas.

 The idea of converting a Blackstone griddle to natural gas may seem intimidating.
 Still, meticulous adherence to the steps will ensure that your natural gas outdoor griddle converts swiftly and safely.

 Converting to natural gas is a great option, as natural gas is cheaper, more abundant than its counterpart, and will save you the hassles of refilling the propane tank.
 Just remember to secure each hose and valve tightly and handle the natural gas valves with care.